p0tentd/pw-gen/README.md

 # pw-gen

-## an hold password generator written in rust. i made it when i was just learning rust. the code is shit just letting u know.
+## an old password generator written in rust. i made it when i was just learning rust. the code is shit just letting u know.